romanz/amodem/README.md

 a simple audio cable (for better SNR and higher speeds) or a simple headset, allowing true air-gapped communication (via a speaker and a microphone).

-The sender modulates an input binary data file into an 32kHz audio file, which is played to the sound card, using `aplay` Linux utility.
+The sender modulates an input binary data file into an 32kHz audio, which is played to the sound card.

-The receiver side uses `arecord` Linux utility to record the transmitted audio to an audio file, which is demodulated concurrently into an output binary data file.
+The receiver side records the transmitted audio, which is demodulated concurrently into an output binary data file.

 The process requires a single manual calibration step: the transmitter has to find maximal output volume for its sound card, which will not saturate the